A

 Halley Ramos

-Halley Ramos is the Co-Founder of SOE a historic preservation studio focused on developing and testing emerging technologies for preserving historic buildings and artifacts.
-She develops augmented/virtual reality applications, 3D scanning and modeling methods, and implements computer-based fabrication techniques for restoration and rehabilitation projects.
+Halley Ramos is the Co-Founder of SOE, a historic preservation studio dedicated to advancing preservation practices through the exploration of emerging technologies.
+She specializes in developing and testing augmented/virtual reality applications, 3D scanning, and computer-based fabrication techniques for restoration and rehabilitation projects.

 Courses